Charlie Whitney: The Heart of Family

 So now everything was in place and the group were going great guns and then came the fateful day in Late 1962 when Tony Bart received a phone call from drummer Tommy Lorne, who played in a band called Johnny Taylor and the Strangers (formed in 1959 in Leicester).
 This group had a line-up of Johnny Taylor on lead vocals, guitar (b.
 John Maxwell Taylor, Lancashire, England), Stu Garbett on lead guitar, Ralph Douthwaite on rhythm guitar (1959 – 1963), Mike Smith on bass (b.
 Michael Smith) and Lorne on drums (1959 – 1963).
 Lorne informed Bart that their vocalist Taylor had been offered a job with another Leicester band called The Cardinals, who were off to work professionally in France and Germany and would Bart like to take his place.
 This was such an exciting offer that he just could not turn it down and so that was the end of his life with The Revels and Bart moved on to his life with Tony Bart and the Strangers.
 I think that his leaving was probably the reason that the musical direction of The Revels changed as Bart was a bit of a Elvis Presley/Cliff Richard type singer where as his replacement, James King (b.
 Alec Woodburn, Tuesday, May 5, 1942, Hawthorn Road, Kettering, Northamptonshire, England d.
 Monday, February 6, 2012, Middlewich, Cheshire, England), who was another friend of the bands from Leicester Art and Tech College, was completely different to Bart and was heavily into Rhythm & Blues.
 So one could argue that Bart did them a favour, although they didn’t think so at the time.

-Chappo and Charlie continued their partnership with the four-album Streetwalkers in the mid- to late ’70s.
-They haven’t worked together since.
-While Chapman has had a steady output of solo albums (14 originals and counting), Whitney has layed relatively low over the past 20 years.
-He formed Axis Point with Eddie Hardin for two albums in 1978 and 1980.
-He reportedly did some session work in the ’89s, but his casual acoustic blues and bluegrass outfit, Los Racketeeros, didn’t have a CD release until the self-produced, self-titled offering from 1995.
+Post-Family, the Chapman-Whitney collaboration continued with the four-album stint of Streetwalkers in the mid to late 70s.
+After their partnership dissolved, Chapman pursued a steady stream of solo albums, while Whitney’s career took a quieter turn.
+He formed Axis Point with Eddie Hardin, releasing two albums in 1978 and 1980, and dabbled in session work in the 1980s.
+However, his passion project, Los Racketeeros, a casual acoustic blues and bluegrass group, didn’t see a CD release until their self-titled offering in 1995.

-He has been kind enough to answer some questions through the post, so let’s get to it.
+In 1999, Whitney has been kind enough to answer some questions from the original Strange Band website fanzine through the post, so let’s get to it.
 (Originally published in Family fanzine “Weaver’s Answer” issue no. 7 – Fall 1999.)

 A few choice words from Charlie Whitney…